konnov/protocols-made-fun/datenschutz.md

 Our website uses [Giscus][] to load and store comments.
 This requires user's action to sign in into [Github.com][].

-## Use of Simpleanalytics
+## Use of GoatCounter

-Our website uses [simpleanalytics.com][], which is compliant with GDPR, PECR, CCPA and more.
-No cookies stored.
+Our website uses [GoatCounter][] for privacy-friendly analytics.
+GoatCounter does not use cookies on this website.

 > End of text in English.
 The version in German starts here.
 {: .prompt-tip }